 - Sentiment & Emotions - how do they feel about the topic

-Text analysis is able to uncover key themes and patterns in language and deliver them to the researcher - ranging from large trends to small but significant feedback, then deliver that information directly into a social listening interface.
+Text analysis can uncover key themes and patterns in language and deliver them to the researcher - ranging from large trends to small but significant feedback, then deliver that information directly into a social listening interface.

 You can see how various companies and teams have experienced awesome success using social listening in this article.